AdobeDocs/campaign-learn.en/help/tutorial-get-started-with-acv8-migrating-from-acs/get-started-for-administrators-developers.md

 ### Change the data source

-Learn how to change the data source of a workflow working table using the Change Data Source Activity to flexibly manage data across different data sources such as FDA, FFDA, and local database.
+Learn how to change the data source of a workflow working table using the Change Data Source Activity to manage data across different data sources such as FDA, FFDA, and local database.

 >[!VIDEO](https://video.tv.adobe.com/v/340064?quality=12&learn=on){transcript=true}

-See the [product documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/workflows.html?lang=en#change-data-source-activity) for more information on this feature.
+See the [product documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/data/workflows) for more information on this feature.

 ### Data replication

-Understand which databases Adobe Campaign V8 uses, why data is being replicated, which data is being replicated and how the replication process works.
+Understand which databases Adobe Campaign V8 uses, why and which data is being replicated, and how the replication process works.

 >[!VIDEO](https://video.tv.adobe.com/v/334460?quality=12&learn=on){transcript=true}